Production Coordinators

 Local Vendor Network

-Here is what we have to work with.
-Our coordinators keep deep relationships with Saudi vendors, rental houses, and service providers across Riyadh, Jeddah, AlUla.
-They know who delivers on time, who gives the best rates, and how to source specialized gear locally.
+Our coordinators keep deep ties with Saudi vendors, rental houses, and service firms.
+They work across Riyadh, Jeddah, AlUla.
+They know who delivers on time.
+They know who gives the best rates.
+They know how to source special gear locally.

 02.